DC Angel Investors: Hidden Tips for Startup Success

 - Showcase Achievements: When milestones are reached—such as securing clients or achieving revenue targets—share these successes with potential investors so they see growth firsthand over time.

-- Create Value Beyond Funding: Demonstrate how you can offer insights into market trends or consumer behavior based on data from running your business that may interest the investor’s other portfolio companies.
+- Create Value Beyond Funding: DFeedbackte how you can offer insights into market trends or consumer behavior based on data from running your business that may interest the investor’s other portfolio companies.

-- Stay Open-Minded About Feedback: Listen actively when receiving feedback from an investor; being receptive shows maturity as an entrepreneur willing to refine ideas based on advice given by seasoned professionals in the field.
+- StaAdvice-Minded About Feedback: Listen actively when receiving Feedback from an investor; being receptive shows maturity as an entrepreneur willing to refine ideas based on Advice given by seasoned professionals in the field.

 Following Up After Initial Contact